aNEAT THINGS TO DO IN & AROUND EUREKA SPRINGS

 THREE TIMELESS TYPICAL DAYS AT CLIFF COTTAGE INN – LUXURY B&B SUITES AND HISTORIC COTTAGES

 Day 1: Wake up and brew yourself some imported Costa Rican coffee to enjoy with your elf-provided breakfast delivered on a silver tray to your suite.
 Explore the one-mile Nature Loop behind the inn, where you may catch a glimpse of local plant life and wildlife near Little Lake Eureka and Carrie Nation’s last home (Hatchet Hall).
 Now’s the time to browse the specialty shops, antiques, and art galleries just a few paces away.
 Have lunch at one of our charming cafes before a short walk back to the inn.
-Enjoy an early afternoon Historic Tram Tour around Eureka Springs before taking the short drive to the world-famous Thorncrown Chapel (#4 on the list of top 10 buildings in the United States).
-Continue to Lake Leatherwood Park and enjoy the 2100-acre, second-largest city park in America: try out the masterfully-blazed hiking trails, take a paddle-boat trip on the lake, and just enjoy nature.
-Return to the inn and enjoy a delicious dinner at one of Eureka Springs’ great restaurants (just ask the innkeeper, a confessed foodie, where to go).
+Enjoy an early afternoon Historic Tram Tour around Eureka Springs (1pm or 3pm) before taking the short drive to the world-famous Thorncrown Chapel (#4 on the list of top 10 buildings in the United States).
+Continue to Lake Leatherwood Park and enjoy the 2100-acre, second-largest city park in America: try out the masterfully-blazed walking trails, take a paddle-boat trip on the lake, and just enjoy nature.
+Return to the inn and enjoy a delicious dinner at one of Eureka Springs’ great restaurants (just ask the innkeeper, an admitted foodie, where to go).
 Enjoy an evening show featuring local bluegrass performers and comedians then a walk around downtown to take in some local music.
 Return to the inn for a glass of chilled wine waiting in your refrigerator, and take a relaxing dip in the Jacuzzi or hot tub before retiring!

-Day 2: After your delivered breakfast (breakfast is included to the suites but not the stand-alone cottage and studio with fully-equipped kitchens), purchase a bottle of wine or champagne from the inn’s wine cave and make the 25-minute trip to Beaver Lake, picking up some lunch along the way for a romantic picnic.
-Enjoy a half-day pontoon boat rental, pre-arranged by the inn’s elf in advance, or enjoy the Belle of the Ozarks cruise.
+Day 2: After your delivered breakfast (breakfast is included to the suites but not the stand-alone cottage and studio with fully-equipped kitchens), purchase a bottle of wine or champagne from the inn’s wine cave and make the 20-minute trip to Beaver Lake, picking up some lunch along the way for a romantic picnic.
+Enjoy a half-day pontoon boat rental, pre-arranged for you by the inn’s elf, or enjoy the Belle of the Ozarks cruise.
 Take a swim in the State Park next to Starkey Marina after your boat trip.
 Make the 10-minute drive to Blue Spring Heritage Center and learn about the “Trail of Tears” encampment and the Native Americans who lived in the area.
-The Pea Ridge Civil War landmark is just an additional short drive away: take in the history there before enjoying a leisurely drive back through the Ozarks to the inn.
+The Pea Ridge Civil War site is just an additional short drive away: take in the history there before enjoying a leisurely drive back through the Ozarks to the inn.
 Rest up before dinner at another of our fine eateries.
 Tonight you might choose seats in the 4,000-seat amphitheater for the world-famous Great Passion Play where 150 actors portray the last week of Christ’s life – the inn’s elf is always happy to make reservations for you!